 The answer?
 Around Cade’s Cove, specifically, the Crib Gap area.

-But, we also talked about safety around bears, which can be a common problem for tourists who want to see these magnificent creatures and the safety of the bears themselves.
+But, we also talked about safety around bears, which can be a common problem for tourists and visitors who want to see these magnificent creatures and the safety of the bears themselves.

-Beth taught us a new rule of thumb: If you hold your thumb out at arm’s length, and your thumb does not cover the bear in your view, you’re too close.
+Beth taught us a new rule of thumb, literally.
+If you hold your thumb out at arm’s length, and your thumb does not cover the bear in your view, you’re too close.

 And it’s important to note that being too close is illegal and prohibited by the park.

-We also talked about the Gatlinburg fires of 2016, and how the damage still affects people to this day.
+We had a great experience with our tour guide, and she really knew her local history.
+For example, we also talked about the Gatlinburg fires of 2016, and how the damage still affects people to this day.

 Beth walked us through the timeline of events, the real story of the infamous two boys and the court cases that followed.
 I can tell that Beth really studied up on this to be sure she was telling the most accurate story.

 She discusses talking with park rangers and going to the library to file through any and every record she could find.